Helpful for: MBA Applicants

 Some examples of poor advice you should stay away from would be from a hard-headed MBA graduate who believes that since they were accepted to a top program, the only way to approach an essay question is the way they did; also, parents or friends who’ve completed a business degree decades ago with outdated information.
 In contrast, a reviewer with minimal knowledge in the application process might be a good idea when assessing whether your personality shines through.

-Keep in mind that the clearer you are in what you expect from your reviewers, the more likely it is that they will follow your request.
+Useful Information: Keep in mind that the clearer you are in what you expect from your reviewers, the more likely it is that they will follow your request.
 You should limit them to two, and be direct when telling them they’d be most helpful by focusing on obvious mistakes in grammar and structure.
 Who will you choose to review your MBA application, and why?
-Share your thoughts in our forum!

 Finally, remember to be respectful by listening politely and attentively as these people have taken time out of their day with good intentions.
 Still, don’t let a hasty comment derail your plan by changing everything at the last minute.
 Stay confident, and don’t forget that you are on the right path towards securing a great education and successful career.